-On Secondary "No Plan" projects, the project designer will submit^{} the plan assembly directly to the Central Office Plan Coordination Section for processing, construction advertisement or authorization for State Force work on projects with Federal Oversight, whichever is applicable.
+On Secondary "No Plan" projects, the project designer will submit\ the plan assembly directly to the Central Office Plan Coordination Section for processing, construction advertisement or authorization for State Force work on projects with Federal Oversight, whichever is applicable.
 Primary "No Plan" projects will continue to be submitted to the Central Office Plan Coordination Section for processing and recommended approval for advertisement (See IIM-68 for Electric Plan Submission).
-Construction plans will be retained in the District until right of way has been secured and arrangements made for utility adjustments.
-When retained, status reports (containing applicable correspondence) will be submitted the by District Administrator's staff by the plan-due-date and quarterly until clear.
+Construction plans will be retained in the District until right of way has been secured and arrangements made for When retained. reports (containing utilitv adjustments. status applicable correspondence) will be submitted the by District Administrator's staff by the plan-due-date and quarterly until clear.